Cray-HPE/docs-csm/operations/network/dns/Manage_the_DNS_Unbound_Resolver.md

       kubectl create secret -n loftsman generic site-init --from-file=customizations.yaml
       ```

-## Increase the number of Unbound Pods
+## Increase the number of Unbound pods

-On large systems it may be necessary to increase the number of Unbound Pods due to the increased DNS query load.
+On large systems it may be necessary to increase the number of Unbound Pods because of the increased DNS query load.
 See [Scale `cray-dns-unbound` service](../../CSM_product_management/Post_Install_Customizations.md#scale-cray-dns-unbound-service) for more information.